ClaudiaShu/UNA/README.md

 ## Dataset preparation

 ### Training set
+We used the training dataset from SimCSE, which can be downloaded by running the following script.
 ```
 cd data/
 bash data/download_wiki.sh
 ```

 ### Prepare the paraphrased sentences
+To create the paraphrased sentences, run the following script:
 ```
 cd data/augment/
 python paraphrase.py
 ```

 ### Produce TF-IDF matrix offline
+Run the following script to prepare the TD-IDF matrix.
+If not, uncomment lines 94-101 in file `data/dataset.py`.
 ```
 cd data/augment/
 python create_dict.py